 AEA Alan Eisenberg Award

-Garen McRoberts, University of Michigan Class of 2008, Garners AEA/Alan Eisenberg Award
+Cary Tedder, University of Michigan Class of 2009, Garners AEA/Alan Eisenberg Award Scholarship

-Garen McRoberts, University of Michigan Class of 2008, is the second recipient of the AEA/Alan Eisenberg Award.
-Created by former AEA Executive Director Alan Eisenberg, who is a University Michigan alumnus, the award ($5,000) goes to a graduating senior in the University's Musical Theatre program.
-The presentation was made to Mr. McRoberts at the Westside Arts Theatre on May 8 during the program's NYC showcase.
+Cary Tedder, University of Michigan Class of 2009, is the third recipient of the AEA/Alan Eisenberg Scholarship Award.
+Created by former AEA Executive Director Alan Eisenberg, who is a University of Michigan alumnus, the award ($5,000) goes to a graduating senior in the University's Musical Theatre program.

 Arizona Theatre Service